 Source: https://en.m.wikipedia.org/wiki/Literacy_in_the_United_States

-Take a look at your web page content and read through it.
-Then send the link to 5-10 friends and family members who have no clue what you really do or what your website offers and ask them to read your content.
-Wait a few days and ask them if they understood the information you provide, you may be surprised by the feedback you get.
+Please take a look at your web page content and read through it.
+Then send the link to 5-10 friends and family members who have no clue what you do or what your website offers and ask them to read your content.
+Wait a few days and ask them if they understood your provided information.
+You may be surprised by the feedback you get.

-If they ask a lot of questions and stare at you with a weird look in their eyes, then its time to revisit your content and have it rewritten so its easy to read, at a reading level your users understand and conveys the information in a way that any person visiting your website will understand.
+If they ask a lot of questions and stare at you with a weird look in their eyes, then it’s time to revisit your content and have it rewritten so it’s easy to read.
+Your content needs to written at a reading level your users understand and convey the information in a way that anyone visiting your website will understand.

 Stay On Topic and Stick To What You Know